skip to Main Content

 Asphalt

-Customer specifications vary with region, since roads are subject to radically different environments.
-The raw material for making asphalt is basically the leftover items in the crude oil barrel after high value products have been extracted or refined.
+Customer specifications vary with region, since roads are subject to radically different environmental conditions.
+The raw material for making asphalt is basically the leftover material in the crude oil barrel after high value products have been extracted or refined.
 That material can be very non-homogenous, and can vary radically in make-up from barrel to barrel depending on the source of the crude.
 Customer specs are based on international standard test methods that are done periodically throughout production, and the process is adjusted based on the test results.
 The material is then tested in the storage tank, and re-blended to meet the exact customer specifications.

 Unfortunately, the asphalt characteristics can vary significantly between lab tests and the lab measurements only provide information about the process fluid in a snapshot of time.
 This can require significant post-process blending to meet customer specifications.
-Alternatively, refineries utilize in-line measurements to enhance production consistency.
+Alternatively, refineries can utilize in-line measurements to enhance production consistency.

 Lubrication Oil Refineries

 All lubrication oils are graded and sold based on their viscosity characteristics.
 Viscosity is the measure of a fluid’s resistance to flow, so the ideal lubricant is frequently one that keeps moving parts separated at the lowest viscosity possible.
-The industry typically uses VI, or viscosity index to characterize lubricants.
+The industry typically uses VI, viscosity index, to characterize lubricants.
 Highly precise viscosity measurements are required for lubricant production.
 Obvious cost advantages exist from producing lubricants with the specified characteristics the first time rather than trying to blend them in later.
 Meeting laboratory results in-line typically requires process instruments to be installed in a by-pass line that is conditioned for constant temperature, flow, and with particulate filtering.
-In-process viscometers provide great accuracy and matches the lab results for most of these lube oils.
+In-process viscometers provide great accuracy and match the lab results for most of these lube oils.

-For higher accuracy, temperature compensated density information can be even more critical and suitable alternative to using ‘dual-viscometers’.
+For higher accuracy, temperature compensated density information can be an even more critical and suitable alternative to using ‘dual-viscometers’.
 Achieving these results requires viscometers that are extremely accurate and extraordinarily reliable in the wide variety of environmental conditions to which refineries are subject.

 The profitability of in-line control for lubricant production is significant.
 At some refineries, it takes 4-12 hours to realize and correct off-spec production.
-This can cost a refiner $150,000 per off-spec occurrence for a low value material (e.g., asphalt) and up to up to $500,000 for a high value material (e.g., lube oils).
+This can cost a refiner $150,000 per off-spec occurrence for a low value material (e.g., asphalt) and up to $500,000 for a high value material (e.g., lube oils).
 Installation of an in-line viscometer, on the other hand, is a one time and much lower cost.
-In addition to this savings, maintaining tighter control on their lube oil viscosity results in production improvement and increased revenues per line per year.
+In addition to these savings, maintaining tighter control on lube oil viscosity results in production improvement and increased revenues per line per year.

 Combustion products